codacy/docs/docs/faq/troubleshooting/why-cant-i-configure-post-commit-hooks-and-integrations.md

 Have you added your repository manually (via URL)?
 In that case, Codacy won't allow the integration to be added, causing the issue with post-commit hooks.
 To get this sorted, you will have to remove your repository and re-add it via our wizard page.

-If you are still unable to configure the integration, please contact us at <mailto:support@codacy.com>.
+If you're still unable to configure the integration, please contact us at <mailto:support@codacy.com>.